History of Pittsburgh in Timeline

 May 1918: Pittsburgh Agreement

-1918: Low Snowfall Season
+1918: Lowest Snowfall Season

-During the 1918-1919 season, Pittsburgh recorded its lowest snowfall at 8.8 inches (22 cm).
+In the 1918-1919 season, Pittsburgh experienced its lowest snowfall, with only 8.8 inches (22 cm) recorded.

 November 2, 1920: KDKA began airing

-1921: Pittsburg Press spelling
+1921: Pittsburg Press Spelled without 'h'

-1924: NHL awards franchise to Pittsburgh
+1924: NHL awarded franchise to Pittsburgh Yellow Jackets

 1927: Pittsburgh Steeling company established

-1928: Pitt wins pre-NCAA tournament National Championship
+1928: Pitt won pre-NCAA tournament National Championship

 In 1928, the University of Pittsburgh won a pre-NCAA tournament National Championship.

-1930: Low Annual Precipitation
+1930: Lowest Annual Precipitation

 In 1930, Pittsburgh recorded its lowest annual precipitation at 22.65 inches (575 mm).

-1930: Pitt wins pre-NCAA tournament National Championship
+1930: Pitt won pre-NCAA tournament National Championship

 In 1930, the University of Pittsburgh won a pre-NCAA tournament National Championship.

-1933: Democrats elected consecutively to mayor's office
+1933: Democrats have been elected consecutively to the mayor's office

 Since the 1933 election, Democrats have been elected consecutively to the mayor's office.

-March 1936: Severe flooding
+March 1936: Severe Flooding

-In March 1936, Pittsburgh experienced severe flooding.
+In March 1936, the city of Pittsburgh experienced severe flooding, causing widespread damage.

-1936: Pittsburgh Hornets farm team founded
+1936: Pittsburgh Hornets Farm Team

-From 1937–45, the Pirates played in the NBL.
+From 1937-45, the Pittsburgh Pirates were in the NBL.

-1937: PGA Championships at Laurel Valley Golf Club
+1937: PGA Championships

-1940: Population Composition
+1940: Population Composition in 1940

-1940: Duquesne reaches NCAA tournament Final Four
+1940: Duquesne reached NCAA tournament Final Four

 In 1940, Duquesne University reached the NCAA tournament Final Four.

-1941: Pitt reaches NCAA tournament Final Four
+1941: Pitt reached NCAA tournament Final Four

 In 1941, the University of Pittsburgh reached the NCAA tournament Final Four.

-1947: The Pittsburgh Ironmen in NBA inaugural season
+1947: Pittsburgh Ironmen inaugural NBA season

-1950: High Snowfall Season
+1950: Highest Snowfall Season

-During the 1950-1951 season, Pittsburgh recorded its highest snowfall at 80 inches (200 cm).
+In the 1950-1951 season, Pittsburgh recorded its highest snowfall, with 80 inches (200 cm).

 April 1, 1954: WQED 13 established